jshin1028/DAEN690-Team-Contrail/README.md

 <br>
 ![polygon annotation](https://user-images.githubusercontent.com/123881529/230802541-ca004f6b-9313-49d3-8f77-e128aca35e30.png)

+Another way we annotated the images was by using polygon annotations.
 The LongLived contrails are the green colored polygons and Cirrus contrails are colored in red.
 The main advantage of this annotation is that the machine learning model can detect contrails with more accuracy as these are custom annotations.
 Polygon Annotations are advantageous when there is no definite or rigid structure of the object that we are trying to predict.
 This will give us more room to fine tune the model and detect hidden structures present in the clouds.
 <br><br>
 ### Usage of Roboflow
 The object detection model identifies where in the image the contrails are present and can identify if there are multiple contrails.
 The algorithm draws a bounding box around the contrails it identifies in the image.